Boston Government Service Center

 Brutalist buildings: the Charles F. Hurley Building and the Erich Lindemann Building, as well as a courtyard; sometimes included is the newer, 1998-built, Edward W. Brooke Courthouse.

-Description
+The complex is eligible for listing on the Massachusetts Register of Historic Places and the National Register of Historic Places, and as a Boston Landmark.
+Its association with Rudolph and its distinctive architectural style make it eligible for National Historic Landmark designation, but as of 2026 the buildings do not hold any landmark designations.

 Names

 The complex is officially known as the Joseph A. Langone, Jr. Memorial Center; it was named for the Massachusetts state senator in 1962.
 Older references have used the names "Government Service Center" (this name is easily confused with Government Center as a whole), the "State Services Center", or the "State Health, Education and Welfare Services Center".
 Newer references erroneously use the Lindemann or Hurley names to refer to the entire complex.

 Site

 The Boston Government Service Center occupies an 8.5 acre site, a superblock at the base of Beacon Hill in Boston.
 The block sits at the eastern border of the West End neighborhood, adjacent to the Financial District.
 On the site are two large buildings, structurally separate yet connected, that snake around a plaza, aligned with the street except with three corners squared off, creating three small streetside plazas around the building.
 One of these, Merrimac Plaza, holds a surface parking lot.
 The southern plaza was partially created to provide a view of the Old West Church to viewers east of the building.

 The Brutalist complex comprises two connected parts, the Charles F. Hurley Building (at 19 Staniford St.) and the Erich Lindemann Building (at 25 Staniford St.) The Hurley section houses the Division of Unemployment Assistance, MassHire, and other labor- and workforce-related offices of state government.
 The Lindemann building houses the Central Office of the Massachusetts Department of Mental Health.
 Also in the complex is the Edward W. Brooke Courthouse, completed in 1998.
 The buildings are all owned by the Commonwealth of Massachusetts.